ricostynha1/dafny_laurel_repair/artifact.md

 Instruction for the Docker image
 Use a key
+Compile the C# code

+All of the following commands should be run in the Docker container.

 ### Generate one assertion

-Example on one assertion generation that work
+Example of assertion generation
 Without example:
 ```bash
 make run_lib_baseline